kehantan/labbook/docs/virus/stock_infection.rst

 To propagate virus stock for virus related experiments.

+Requires

+* 2% DMEM

+Assume we are culturing in a T25 culture flask.

 #.
-Culture cell to about 70% confluency
+Culture cell to about 70% confluency.
 #.
 Remove media from culture flask.
 #.
-Add 2% DMEM to culture flask.
+Add 5ml of 2% DMEM into culture flask.
+#.
+Thaw virus stock in water bath at 37 C.
 #.
 Add 500 uL of virus stock into culture flask.
 #.
 Incubate at 37 C.
 #.
 Monitor daily under microscope for CPE formation and detachment of cells.